 Post-treatment effectiveness monitoring evaluates structural integrity and function of completed restoration features at least three years after implementation.
-Each feature is rated as Excellent, Good, Fair, Poor, or Failed, based on the criteria presented in Table 5.
-Post-treatment effectiveness feature rating criteria., followed by an overall effectiveness rating for the whole project using criteria in Table 4.
+Each feature is rated as Excellent, Good, Fair, Poor, or Failed, based on the criteria presented in Table 6, followed by an overall effectiveness rating for the whole project using criteria in Table 4.
 Project proposals do not always list specific numeric targets for habitat improvements, which is required for an Excellent rating.
 As a result, the maximum rating for many projects is Good.

-Table 5.
+Table 6.
 Post-treatment effectiveness feature rating criteria.